Telephone and Data Systems, Inc. research snapshot

 Munger risk inversion

-The thesis fails if broadband subscriber growth stalls due to cable and fiber competition, tower lease income disappoints, post-sale earnings settle far below market expectations, or the balance sheet requires new debt or equity financing.
+The thesis fails if broadband subscriber growth stalls due to cable, fiber, and fixed wireless competition, tower lease income disappoints, post-sale earnings settle far below market expectations, or the balance sheet requires new debt or equity financing to fund the broadband buildout.

 Management

-Management completed the complex UScellular sale and returned proceeds to shareholders, but the stock decline since the sale suggests the market questions the standalone broadband and tower earnings power.
+Walter Carlson leads TDS as president, CEO, and chair after the January 2025 CEO transition.
+Management completed the complex UScellular sale and returned proceeds to shareholders, but the stock decline from the $49.12 high suggests the market questions the standalone broadband and tower earnings power.
 The key test is consistent execution on broadband growth.

 Industry trend